EgosOwn/gosmartkeyboard/security/Authentication.md

 Keyboarding is a very sensitive activity, so this app naturally needs to encrypt and authenticate connections.

-All connections are encrypted using an external TLS proxy (e.g. [Caddy](https://caddyserver.com)) outside the scope of this project, but we perform application level authentication using two randomly generated UUIDv4s in a manner similar to a passphrase. @{token generation}
+All connections are encrypted using an external TLS proxy (e.g. [Caddy](https://caddyserver.com)) outside the scope of this project.

+We perform application level authentication using the system random device. @{token generation}

-We hash the token using sha3-256 to avoid accidentally exposing the token to a readonly attacker.
+We hash the 32 byte token using sha3-256 to avoid accidentally exposing the token to a readonly attacker.
 Since the token is very high entropy, we do not need a salt or KDF.